-We decided to create this website off the back of the success of our Facebook Page, which went live in November 2010.
+We created this website off the back of the success of our Facebook Page which went live back in November 2010.
 With the continued input and support from craft owners and former employees we continue to bring you as much information and specifications on each craft as possible.
 Individual accounts of story’s / pictures / problem solving / modifications etc are very much welcomed.
 The most important thing is for all involved to continue enjoying this British designed and built craft.

 The brand Relcraft Cruisers were built from the late 1960’s with the last crafts constructed between 1987/88.

 The original owner Roy Dutfield started constructing wooden speed boats before venturing into fibreglass construction.